Niki Sanders: Powers and abilities

 Niki was not born with the genetic code for abilities, but was synthetically given powers under the Company's orders by Dr. Zimmerman.
 She has the ability of enhanced strength, allowing her to pull out the door of a safe box with her bare hands, throw her husband several feet across a small area with a single hit, break away from restraining cuffs that are "strong enough to hold down an elephant", and literally tear her opponents apart.
 She also displays signs of increased physical durability, being able to endure a blow from a shovel in "Fallout", only to stand back up again relatively unharmed, as well as able to endure the stress inflicted upon her body by her own strength (she does not, for example, injure her hand when punching through a solid wooden door).
-The ability is originally only used by her alter-ego, Jessica.
+The ability is only used by her alter-ego, Jessica.
 In "How to Stop an Exploding Man", however, Niki is able to fully use her strength after some encouragement from Jessica.

 As a side effect of her ability, Niki has "alternate" personalities.
 Jessica is one of these, named after Niki's late adoptive sister.
 At the start of the series, Jessica surfaces during times of great stress, but surfaces with increasing ease as the series moves on.
 When Jessica surfaces, the transformation is instantaneous and almost unnoticeable, but is made apparent by Niki's sudden violent and strong-willed behavior.
 Jessica also freely demonstrates the superhuman strength Niki has only recently unlocked.
 She also gains a peculiar tattoo resembling an RNA helix on her right shoulder.
 This helix symbol has been a recurring element in the series.

 Jessica seems to have been aware that she is sharing Niki's body for longer than Niki realizes, leaving notes, gifts, and instructions for Niki, and telling a thug not to "threaten our son."
 Niki becomes aware of Jessica with the aid of reflective surfaces such as mirrors, and begins communicating with her.
 Jessica's ability to surface seems to increase over time; she is able to surface more often and more easily than she does in early episodes.
 The blackout effect on Niki also seems to lessen over time; the two personalities often directly fight each other for control and seem aware of what is said even when they are not active.

 It is revealed in "Four Months Ago..." that Jessica is not Niki's only personality.
 A third personality emerges: Gina, a pseudonym Niki assumed after she ran away to L.A. when she was younger.
-Whereas Jessica was originally triggered by the stresses of being a single mother and the need to protect herself and Micah, Gina seems to be a manifestation of Niki's suppressed desire to escape her responsibilities as a mother and wife.
+Whereas Jessica was triggered by the stresses of being a single mother and the need to protect herself and Micah, Gina seems to be a manifestation of Niki's suppressed desire to escape her responsibilities as a mother and wife.